XCVG/commoncore/README.md

 It is **strongly** recommended that you license derivatives under the MIT License or dual-license them rather than using the Creative Commons license exclusively.
 The MIT License is a GPL-compatible permissive software license approved by the Free Software Foundation and the Open Source Initiative, while the Creative Commons license is designed for creative works and has several ambiguities when used to license software.
 The Creative Commons option is provided primarily for compliance with game jams that require entries to be released under such a license.

 CommonCore relies on a few third-party packages available from the Asset Store, listed in CREDITS.
-These will likely be replaced in future versions, but for the time being CommonCore won't work without at least DevConsole 2 and Json.NET Converters.
+These will likely be replaced in future versions, but for the time being CommonCore won't work without at least DevConsole 2 and Post-Processing Stack.
 Some of these require modifications or altered install paths, listed in CREDITS.

 Some open-licensed third-party assets are included in the repository.
 These are also listed in CREDITS along with their respective licenses.
 In general, all may be reused and distributed with the same conditions as the code even if the specific license differs.